GiYo-Mi02/MHS-MockUp/docs/system-overview.md

 1. **Submission**
    - Citizen completes `/report`, optionally attaching images and a map pin.
    - API assigns the department based on category code, creates status log, calculates SLA, and notifies staff.
+   - If the citizen is unverified and has already filed a report, the API returns `VERIFICATION_REQUIRED`, prompting the UI to redirect them to `/verify` before proceeding.
    - If the citizen is logged in with email, they receive a receipt email summarizing the report.

 2. **Department triage**